abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

-For Gnosis, enter the chain ID at the start of "asset field".
+For Gnosis Safe, enter the chain ID at the start of "asset field".
 Please refer to the example below:

 ```json
 "rules": [